 Once you get hooked on preserving at home, you’ll enjoy so many of these recipes from my canning collection.

-- Raspberries: Fresh raspberries are my suggestion so that you don’t worry about the added water content but you can defrost frozen raspberries instead.
+- Raspberries: Fresh berries are my suggestion so that you don’t worry about the added water content but you can defrost frozen raspberries instead.

 - Eggs: Eggs help bind fruit curds and are a valuable part of this recipe.